 PermitTunnel no

-# SFTP logging
+# SFTP subsystem

 Subsystem sftp /usr/lib/openssh/sftp-server

-# Additional security
+# Additional hardening

 Compression no